"Designing Growth Strategies is in our DNA"

 Europe is set to register a CAGR of 2.6% and reach a valuation of USD 60.1 million by 2025.
 The growth is attributed to several factors, including well-established healthcare infrastructures, increased healthcare expenditure, and a rising prevalence of chronic endocrine disorders, cancer, and other diseases.
 Backed by these factors, countries including the U.K. are expected to record valuations of USD 8.6 million, Germany to record USD 12.8 million, and France to record USD 9.4 million in 2025.

-The market in Asia Pacific is estimated to reach USD 57.9 million by 2025 and secure the position of the third-largest region in the market.
+The market in the Asia Pacific is estimated to reach USD 57.9 million by 2025 and secure the position of the third-largest region in the market.
 In the region, India and China are both estimated to reach USD 11.2 million and USD 14.7 million, respectively, in 2025.
+Asia-Pacific demonstrates moderate radioimmunoassay market growth supported by expanding tertiary healthcare infrastructure.
+Increasing awareness of endocrine disorders drives testing demand.

 Top Participants Emphasize R&D Efforts to Maintain Their Dominance